-Pursuant to the agreement entered into between (i) City Max International Limited, (ii) the Company, (iii) Good Million Investments Limited ("Good Million"), (iv) Mr. Chiu Tung Ping, and (v) Ms. Yuen Hing Lan (as supplemented by the supplemental agreement dated 30 January 2012 ("Supplemental Agreement")) in relation to the sale and purchase of the entire issued share capital of CTSP (BVI) ("Agreement"), the Company issued convertible bonds in the aggregate principal amount of HK\$163,100,000 ("2011 CB") to Good Million on 1 June 2011.
+Pursuant to the agreement entered into between (i) City Max International Limited, (ii) the Company, (iii) Good Million Investments Limited ("Good Million"), (iv) Mr. Chiu Tung Ping, and (v) Ms. Yuen Hing Lan (as supplemented by the supplemental agreement dated 30 January 2012 ("Supplemental Agreement")) in relation to the sale and purchase of the entire issued share capital of China Technology Solar Power Holdings Limited ("CTSP (BVI)"), a company incorporated in the British Virgin Islands with limited liability ("Agreement"), the Company issued convertible bonds in the aggregate principal amount of HK\$163,100,000 ("2011 CB") to Good Million on 1 June 2011.
 The 2011 CB was divided into Tranche I Convertible bonds ("Tranche I CB") and Tranche II Convertible bonds ("Tranche II CB") of HK\$113,000,000 and HK\$50,000,000 respectively.
 For Tranche I CB, the CB holders are not subject to any restriction for exercising the conversion right to convert Tranche I CB into share.
 For Tranche II CB, the amount should be subject to change with reference to a profit guarantee made by Good Million to the Company.
 Details of the acquisition is contained in the circular of the Company dated 16 May 2011 and the circular of the Company dated 22 February 2012.